Day Two, September 12, 2000

 I awake groggily.
 Victor calls me from his office.
 "Can you come over and get a schedule from me?"
 "No, problem," I reply.
 I wolf down a French Slam (hey, I pushed the bacon and sausage aside) at the Denny's next door and head over to Victor's office.
 In addition to being a city councilman in Lubbock, Victor is a practicing attorney and the main organizer for the Fiestas.
 Needless to say, his phone was ringing constantly while I was there.
 Papers consume his desk.

+I call Bill Griggs and see if he's available for some sightseeing.
+He is and takes me first to the Buddy Holly Center Museum.
+Even though I'll be there later this evening, Bill thought it'd be a good idea to head over during the day, before the crowds arrive.
+Good plan.
 The Center is home to an awesome collection of Buddy's belongings, photos, letters, etc., and personal effects, including his famous glasses and even his acoustic and electric guitars.
 Photos aren't allowed, but I manage one of me in front of the neon sign of his name.
 When you go don't miss the trivia test on the computer in the main display room.
 Bill compiled it and there are some real stumpers in there.
 I think there's about 50 questions.
 I got all of them right except for 6 I think.
-You can list your name at the end with the other top scorers.
-I warn you though, there're some tough questions in there!
+You can list your name at the end The Lubbock Cemetery is the next stop on the agenda, and we go to pay our respects.
+Buddy's headstone is a modest creation, but simple and beautiful and somehow appropriate.
+The sprinklers are on and shower the Holley plot with badly needed water.
+You can't help but be touched at this site.